asengupta/avishek.net/_posts/2022-11-29-pytorch-guide-transformers-part-1.md

 The original paper is [Attention is All You Need](https://arxiv.org/abs/1706.03762).
 However, there are several excellent guides to understanding the original Transformers architecture; I will use [The Illustrated Transformer](https://jalammar.github.io/illustrated-transformer/) by Jay Alammar to guide this implementation; many of the diagrams of the Transformer internals are gratefully borrowed from his site.

+[Part 2]({% post_url 2023-01-14-pytorch-guide-transformers-part-2 %}) of this series of posts on Transformer is also available now.

 As is obligatory, we reproduce the original Transformer architecture before diving into the depths of its implementation.

 ![Transformer Architecture](/assets/images/transformers-architecture.png)